entitysport/slate/source/index.html.md

-noballs | integer | number of no balls bowled by bowler wides | integer | number of wides bowled by bowler econ | string | economy rate of bowler run0 | integer | number dot balls bowled by bowler
+noballs | integer | number of no balls bowled by bowler wides | integer | number of wides bowled by bowler econ | string | economy rate of bowler run0 | integer | number of dot balls bowled by bowler

 <h3 id="fielder-matchsummary">Fielder Properties</h3>